Canvas Upgrades

 So now I had three port lights with no curtains.
 I lived with that for the next three years until in the summer of 2009 when I arrived in New Bern, NC.
 I quickly discovered that summer sun in North Carolina really required awnings and port light curtains.
 I started a project to make a deck awning, but the material I purchased, Sunbrella Shade, proved to be a little tricky to work with, especially for my limited sewing skills.
 I decided to attempt a little smaller project before starting on the deck awning.

 The hatch awnings seemed to be more important than curtains so I started on those first.
 I was following an instructional video from SailRite on how to work with Sunbrella Shade.
 In their video, SailRite sewed nylon webbing along the material edges, then sewed binding tape over the reinforced edges to provide a finished edge.
 I had no difficulty sewing the webbing to the material I cutout for the hatch awnings.
 In some ways this is simpler than hemming the edges.
 However the second step tested and exceeded the limits of my sewing machine and my skill.
 I could not get the binding and the Shade material to pass cleanly through my SailRite Yachstman machine, even though I was using a binder attachment to feed the binding tape into the machine (picture on the right).
-I experimented with many pieces of test material, but I could not get the material to feed through my machine.
-I tried using just the Shade material without the nylon webbing.
-That would feed, but I couldn't keep the shade material inside the binding fold.
-All it took was a second of inattention (e.g., trying to keep the machine speed slow and steady) and the Shade would slip out of the binding.
-It looks really easy on the SailRite video.
-The reality was a little different for me.

-Part of the problem was the limited space I have for a sewing machine in the Sarah's main cabin.
-I set the machine on the central pedestal of the dinning table and used one leaf to catch the material coming through the machine.
-There is very little counter space to the left of the machine to support the material while is it being fed through the machine.
 Consequently I'm fighting gravity trying to keep the material and the binding tape together.
 I experimented with turning the machine 90 degrees and using the table leaf as support for the material, but then I had to sew standing up and I couldn't see what was happening under the machine.
 The result was the same - the material and the binding separated before being joined by the machine.

 So I once more re-grouped and tried what I thought would be a simpler project - port light curtains.
 For this project I decided to forego both the webbing and the binding on the edges.
 In stead I would do a simple hem.
-I tried to do a mitre corner with the hem, but even that proved a little difficult, so I went the very inelegant overlapped corner hem.
+I tried to do a mitre corner with the hem, but even that proved a little difficult, so I went a very inelegant overlapped corner hem.
 The result for the port light in the head is shown on the right.

 Although it is certainly nothing elegant, I am satisfied with the result.
 This curtain does the three most important things I wanted from the new curtains.